 - Ask the insurance adjuster what amount they have offered to settle your case for.
 Ask them what the plaintiff’s medical bills and lost wages total.
 Particularly if you have Allstate or Direct Insurance.
 These companies are notorious for “low balling” the people that get hurt by their insureds.
 Stay aware of what is going on by asking the insurance adjuster to keep you up to date.

 - If you are the person that caused the wreck, ADMIT IT!
 Don’t let your attorney blame the person you hurt in this wreck if you don’t believe it.
 I see this every week with the type of BS that insurance defense lawyers get their clients to say.
 It just makes you look irresponsible, and ugly, and will hurt you later on if there is a good plaintiff lawyer on the other side.
 Don’t do it.

 - Don’t take the lawsuit personally.
 This is difficult, but again, the insurance companies had a chance to settle this case on your behalf and REFUSED.
 Think about it from a reverse perspective.
 If someone hurt your daughter and the other at-fault driver and their insurance company blamed you, how would you feel about that?

 - Consider getting outside independent counsel, and asking them to protect your own interests and not just the insurance company.

 - Ask the insurance defense lawyer how much business his entire firm gets from your particular insurance company.
 You are entitled to know that, and how much money he bills per hour to the insurance company.

-If you have any questions after you have been hurt, or have hurt someone else, give me a call.
-While I ALWAYS represent people against insurance companies, I will still be glad to give you advice if you do not yet have an attorney and you have hurt someone else.
+If you have any questions after you have been hurt in Tennessee, give me a call.
+I ALWAYS represent people against insurance companies, but I do like sharing this advice if you do not yet have an attorney and you have hurt someone else.